postcss/postcss/docs/plugins.md

 * [`postcss-browser-reporter`] displays warning messages from other plugins right in your browser.
-* [`postcss-forced-variables`] provides warnings and errors when specified properties don't use variables.
+* [`postcss-forced-variables`] provides warnings and errors when specified properties don’t use variables.
 * [`postcss-reporter`] logs warnings and other messages from other plugins in the console.